 Money tree plant is also known as Malabar chestnut, saba nut, Bombax glabrum, monguba, and French peanut.
 It is said to bring good luck and is a popular plant for feng shui purposes.

 The money tree is a must-have indoor plant, with its shiny, hand-shaped leaves and pretty braided trunks.
 It has a lush appearance in any setting.
 Learn everything you need to know to ensure the success of your money tree plant.

 Money tree is a tropical plant that is native to Central and South America.
 It grows best in marshy wetlands with plenty of moisture and high humidity.
 You’ll get the best results indoors if you can mimic those natural growing conditions.
 You need the following to care for your money tree plant.

-Temperatures between 50 and 90 degrees Fahrenheit are ideal for growing a money tree.
+Taking from gardening advice from Tree Service Fort Worth, it’s recommended that temperatures between 50 and 90 degrees Fahrenheit are ideal for growing a money tree.
 Indoors, keep your plant away from drafts, such as an exterior door or a heating/cooling vent.

 If you’re growing it outside, it’s hardy in Zones 10 to 11.
 When the temperature drops into the upper 40s, it’s time to bring your plant inside or protect it as much as possible from the chill.

 Place your money tree plant in a bright, indirect light source in a typical indoor setting.
 That means near a sunny window with plenty of natural light for your plant.

 Too much sunlight can cause leaf burn, resulting in brown patches.
 When there isn’t enough light, the leaves turn yellow.
 Remember to rotate your plant a little every time you water it to keep growth even and away from the light.